The Hong Kong Polytechnic University

 Campus Expansion at Ho Man Tin Slope

-The Campus Expansion at Ho Man Tin Slope will provide over 1,200 hostel places and more than 10,000m2 net operational floor area of modern teaching and training facilities.
-Upon obtaining funding approval from the Government for both the hostel and academic portions of the project, the foundation works commenced in October 2020.
-The project is expected to be completed by 2027.
+The Campus Expansion at Ho Man Tin Slope will provide over 1,200 hostel places and more than 10,000m2 net operational floor area of modern teaching and training facilities to meet the manpower training needs for allied health services in Hong Kong.
+The piling, site formation and foundation works of both the hostel and the academic blocks are being carried out and the project is targeted for completion by 2027.

 Student Hostel at Tat Hong Avenue, Kowloon Tong

-The Government has granted PolyU a site at Tat Hong Avenue, Kowloon Tong for the purpose of providing 1,680 hotel places for students, along with supporting infrastructure and amenities.
-Site work began at the end of 2022 and the project is scheduled for completion by early 2028.
+The Government has granted PolyU a site at Tat Hong Avenue, Kowloon Tong for providing 1,680 hotel places, along with supporting infrastructure and amenities.
+Foundation and site formation works are now in full swing and the project is targeted for move-in by early 2028.

 Redevelopment of Blocks VA and VS